gvwilson/sensibleadventures/coriandel/coriandel.md

 should say that," I said.
 "Because I did."

 "You---oh, no, no sugar in mine.
 I have mentioned that, I believe?"
 Eleñima waved Oë away.
-She ducked her head and withdrew, no doubt to re-check her supply of poisons.
+She ducked her head and withdrew, no doubt to re-check the supply of poisons she kept in a satchel she had stolen for me from a beggar boy in the marketplace.

 I cleared my throat.
 "Yes, I studied magic.
 A little.
 Not as it is practiced here.
 None of this vulgar chanting and having your hair fall out and what-not.